5 Important Things Every New Mom Should Know About Baby's Sleep

 2. Breastfeeding to Sleep Does Not Help You Long-Term.

 I am a huge proponent of breastfeeding.
 It would be a lie to say I’m anything else.
-I added up all the months I breastfed until now with my fourth son and it’s a total of 70 months!
+I added up all the months I breastfed until now with my fourth son, and it’s a total of 70 months!
 I LOVE it.
 However, when I first became a mom, I looked at the breast as an end-all, be-all tool for everything related to baby.
 And it is.
 However, if the breast is always used to put a baby to sleep, I have found that most babies won’t naturally outgrow that pattern, which I initially assumed.
-If anything, I feel it encourages a night-waking habit where a baby wakes up and wants to breastfeed to go back to sleep.
+If anything, it encourages a night-waking habit where a baby wakes up and wants to breastfeed to go back to sleep.

-3. A Sleep Object has Beneficial.
+3. A Sleep Object is Beneficial.

 Baby sleep, Motherhood, No sleep, Lovey, Sleep object